 Area of need: self-concept

-Current level of development: Staff use the self-concept guide and find in middle childhood children should be beginning to define themselves in terms of psychological attributes.
-Pupil B uses concrete and observable traits to define himself, which is characteristic of early childhood.
+Pupil’s current level of development: Using the self-concept guide, staff discover that in Middle Childhood children should be beginning to define themselves in terms of psychological attributes and enduring personality traits such as outgoing, funny, smart rather than physical attributes.
+Pupil B only uses concrete and observable traits to define himself, which is characteristic of early childhood.

-Objective: For Pupil B to develop his self-concept.
+Objective: For Pupil B to recognise positive personality qualities in themselves and develop their self-concept.

 SMART goal: Pupil B identifies 5 different personality traits which he possesses when asked by staff.
 To be achieved by the end of term.

 Plan: Weekly sessions with a key worker to complete 'All About Me' project across at least one term.

 Key worker to print list of personality attributes for a pupil to refer to.

 First discuss personality traits of others and ensure that pupil understands the meaning of personality traits.